ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * OK means the reaction is valid.
 If "OK" is the only value, then the reaction was valid with no changes.
 * MI means there is a mass imbalance.
 The remainder of the string after the first colon indicates what atoms are unbalanced and the number of atoms needed to balance the reaction.
 Multiple atoms are separated by a "/" character.
 A positive number means the righthand side of the reaction has more atoms and a negative number means the lefthand side of the reaction has more atoms.
 * CI means there is a charge imbalance.
 A positive number after the first colon means the righthand side of the reaction has a larger charge and a negative number means the lefthand side of the reaction has a larger charge.
-* HB means hydrogen is added to the reaction to balance it.
+* HB means the reaction has been balanced by adding hydrogen to it.
 * EMPTY means reactants cancel out completely.
 * CPDFORMERROR means at least one compound either has no formula or has an invalid formula.